Ezetimibe Patient Tips

 - Ezetimibe can also be found in combination products that may be more convenient.
 For example, Vytorin (ezetimibe and simvastatin) contains both ezetimibe and a statin.
 Ezetimibe is also available combined with bempedoic acid (brand name: Nexlizet), a non-statin cholesterol-lowering medicine.
 Bempedoic acid works by lowering the amount of cholesterol made in the liver.

-- Ezetimibe is available as a generic product in a 10 mg tablet and is very affordable in the US.
+- Ezetimibe is available as a generic product in a 10 mg tablet and is typically very affordable in the US.
 It is also available as a brand name drug called Zetia, made by Organon.

 3. Downsides